 For additional information on the steps involved in requesting an accommodation, visit the U.S. Equal Opportunity Commission's website.

 As with most stressful events in life, you are more likely to manage the challenge successfully with a trusted, reliable network of friends, family, and workplace colleagues.
 If one doesn't already exist at work, consider organizing a disability support group that can address questions, identify resources and advocate on your behalf.
 Be clear if and when something you share is confidential, and let the group know how to help you in the event of an emergency.

 Give feedback about what you need so that you can perform your job to the level expected by your supervisor.
 For example, if changes are made with respect to performance measures that do not take your needs into consideration, say so.
 Asked to be included in planning.
 Make it clear that you want to participate in activities as fully as possible.
 If and when conflicts arise, address the issues immediately----not at the time of your job review.

-If you'd like to discuss something in your life, contact us at email@example.com.
+If you'd like to discuss something in your life with a counselor, contact us at email@example.com.

 Source: Renee Mooneyhan and Mary McClain

 • Providers are beginning to bridge the gap between medical and mental care, forming partnerships aimed at improving patients' physical and mental health, and reducing costs at the same time.
 Such holistic projects are underway in numerous states, including California, New York, Washington, and Florida.
 Learn More